Is it normal to forget things constantly?

 When does it become a problem?

-1. It's constant: Happens almost every day
+1. It's constant: happening almost every day

 Strategies that actually work

-• Multiple alarms for anything important
+• Multiple alarms for anything that matters

 This has nothing to do with intelligence

-It's how the brain operates.
-Not a character flaw.
+It's how the brain operates, not a character flaw.